TritonDataCenter/rfd/rfd/0075/README.md

    observability tools which might see more CPU time than is logically available.

+## Proposed Solution

+Because of the flexibility provided by the lx brand, the proposal is to only fix this for lx.

+1. CPU ID

+   Report CPU ID modulo the number of "virtual" CPUs.

+2. CPU Time

+   Cap the reported time at the amount available for the "virtual" CPUs.

 ## Interposition Points

-This section focuses on the lx-brand and summarizes the locations that would need to be virtualized.
+This section summarizes the locations that would need to be virtualized.

 1. /proc